exhuma/schmackhaft/README.md

 As this is, for now, dogfood-ware, this might remain basic as UI/UX design is not my strength.

+## Installation

+Except for Edge, the extension must be manually be installed using [a release generated on GitHub](https://github.com/exhuma/schmackhaft/releases).
+For Edge, it should be available in the extension store.

+Extension publishing to the different browser stores is cumbersome and therefore, expect the extension to be available _only_ in Edge for now as this is the most forgiving:

+- The Mozilla store requires a simpler build process: The extension is manually validated on the Mozilla store.
+This means, the build process must eliminate human error to the best of its abilities.
+And this is currently not guaranteed.
+Evidenced by the fact that I keep getting validation rejections because the person validating it is not getting the correct build result.
+- The Chrome web store is not allowing submissions from Luxembourg (at the time of this writing).
+- The Edge extension store has - so far - always verified and validated the extension with no issue.

 ## Description

 This extension allows the storage of bookmarks in a _non-hierarchical_